Kilakarai Lighthouse

 Kilakkarai Lighthouse is located at Kilakkarai, Tamil Nadu.
 The lighthouse started functioning on 2 October 1979.
 There was no lighthouse at this location prior to the installation of the present structure.
 A flag mast was present at this location previously to assist fishermen.
 The light source was modified on 30 April 2003.
+It was commissioned in 1979, is a 30 m‑high hexagonal concrete tower painted in white and red bands, guiding vessels through the Gulf of Mannar’s hazardous shoals.
+Initially using a paraffin‑vapor burner, its light was electrified in 2003 and upgraded in 2009 to a rotating metal‑halide beacon mounted at 35 m above sea level, visible for 16 nautical miles.
+Powered by the coastal grid with diesel backup and designed for easy maintenance via dual galleries, it remains a vital navigational aid for local fishing and merchant traffic.